Mature Masculine

 Signs of the Consumer shadow:

-Consumers are often driven by fear—of commitment, failure, or the discipline of mastery.
-Left unchecked, this fear keeps potential locked away, never refined through meaningful experience.
+Consumers are often driven by fear—of commitment, failure, or discipline.
+Left unchecked, this fear keeps potential locked away.

 Near Enemies of Mastery